 On an annual scale, the climate of the Paris area has changed during the last four decades mainly due to warmer temperatures (average, maximum and minimum), with more warm extremes, fewer cold extremes and a strong decrease of the relative humidity.
 No significant changes are found for the specific humidity or precipitation.
-The rate of warming is similar to that observed in the rest of western Europe (Van Oldenborgh et al., 2009; Xoplaki, 2005).
-However, we observe a stronger increase in $T{\rm max}$ than in $T{\rm min}$ over the last 40 years, whereas Donat and Alexander (2012) observed the opposite across different regions of the globe starting from the middle of the 20th century.
+The rate of warming is similar to that observed in the rest of Western Europe (Xoplaki, 2005; Van Oldenborgh et al., 2009).
+However, we observe a stronger increase in Tmax than in Tmin over the last 40 years, whereas Donat and Alexander, 2012 observed the opposite across different regions of the globe since the middle of the 20th century.
 In addition, they concluded that daily temperatures have become "more extreme" and that these changes are related to changes in the mean but also in the extremes; this result is also observed in our trends.
 One issue is to determine if the changes we found can be attributed to dynamic, thermodynamic or local anthropogenic modifications.